 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-Antoine Loredo: We still encountered some logistical, delivery and transport problems due to the health crisis.
+Antoine Loredo: We still encountered some logistical, delivery, and transport problems due to the health crisis.
 These issues have generated an increase in customer complaints.
 Fortunately, the biggest problems came around the time of the downturn, the first months of the first lockdown.
 So ultimately, we did not need any reinforcement on the after-sales service, despite the fact that everyone ended up ordering online, especially in our sector, that of bedding.

-We use Gmelius to manage tickets by email, Ring over, for telephone services (our team is available 6 days a week to answer our customers by phone).
+We use Gmelius to manage tickets by email, Ring over, and telephone services (our team is available 6 days a week to answer our customers by phone).
 On the other hand, we went from Talk to Crisp for the Live chat part.
 Above all, this new tool has enabled us to significantly improve the management of the knowledge base (FAQ) and to make our customers more independent in finding answers to their questions.
 This is the trend anyway; we had to improve this point.

 Did you benefit from any government grants, and did that help keep your business afloat?

-We are in the process of signing a new lease at the moment for another boutique project, and this peculiarity has been taken into account, namely that during the months of confinement, the rents can be cancelled.
+We are in the process of signing a new lease at the moment for another boutique project, and this peculiarity has been taken into account, namely that during the months of confinement, the rents can be canceled.